Warning! Long post ahead!

 After the first hour of pushing, Judah wasn’t dropping any so my doctor asked the nurses to come in an help.
 I had my nurse and another very friendly nurse come in and see if we could change pushing positions.
 Like I said earlier, my epidural was turned down so I could feel when contractions were coming and how long I needed to push, but I couldn’t move too well.
 The nurses had to get me onto my hands and knees to push for a while which helped a lot.
 I stayed in this position for about an hour I think.
 This helped to turn Judah a bit because after that, he went from posterior to anterior and things sped up.

-Now here… I’d reached the well-known 2 hour push limit, but because of the relationship my midwife Angie had with my OB, and because of the relationship I had with my nurse… I think that really helped me be able to continue going.
+Now here… I’d reached the well-known 2-hour push limit, but because of the relationship my midwife Angie had with my OB, and because of the relationship I had with my nurse… I think that really helped me be able to continue going.
 They never even mentioned c-section to me.

 After Judah turned into the anterior position, I got in the normal hospital delivery position… on my back and the nurses got everything ready for delivery.
 I pushed for a bit longer (almost another hour) until it was almost time.
 Dr. Pickler came in and within 20 minutes, he was here… all 7 pounds 3 ounces and 21 inches of him!

 It was over, and I was so relieved.
 They let me do things the way I wanted.
 No one made me feel like my decisions were bad ones.
 I and my baby were safe and healthy.
 I had made it through a LONG labor and delivery.
-42.5 hours total with 3 of them spend pushing.
+42.5 hours total with 3 of them spent pushing.
 Whew!

 I was able to keep Judah with me, nurse him, and then get him cleaned up and dressed so my entire family (who has a tradition of rushing off to the hospital every time one of us are having a baby and waiting for the birth) could come see him.
 My sister-in-laws were so patient.
 Even though they have kids, they were all still there after HOURS of waiting on Judah to be born.
 I have the best, most supportive family, and I’m so grateful for each and every one of them.

 I felt so blessed to have the best of both worlds… natural and medical… present at my birth!
-What a great experience, and this just goes to show how both of these seemingly different approaches can trust each other, respect each other, and work together to make birthing beautiful!
+What a great experience and this just goes to show how both of these seemingly different approaches can trust each other, respect each other, and work together to make birthing beautiful!

 Looking back… I see that Judah wasn’t ready to come.
 It’s a bummer that even having a midwife in a lot of cases still puts you on a time crunch, but for me that’s the way it was.
 If we’d been able to wait, I certainly don’t think labor would have come on so slowly.